-The application deadline for the 2019-2020 fellowships was Tuesday, December 4, 2018.
-All applicants will be notified of their application’s status by April 1, 2019.
-The information below is for reference only.
+The application deadline for the 2019-2020 fellowships was Tuesday, December 4, 2018, and the information below is for reference only.

 As part of its Mellon Fellowships program, the Council on Library and Information Resources (CLIR) offers a fellowship award to support original source dissertation research in the humanities or related social sciences at the Preservation Research and Testing Division of the Preservation Directorate at the Library of Congress in Washington, DC.
 The fellowship is offered as part of CLIR’s long-established Mellon Fellowship program and is generously funded by The Andrew W. Mellon Foundation.